openeuropa/oe_content/modules/oe_content_sub_entity/modules/oe_content_sub_entity_person/README.md

 - Political leader, that can reference multiple "EU political leader names" SKOS terms
 - Person, that can reference multiple "Person" content type nodes

+Also it provides reference field to reference node with person bundles.

 When used on a [entity reference revision](https://www.drupal.org/project/entity_reference_revisions) field, in combination with the [inline entity form](https://www.drupal.org/project/inline_entity_form) widget, the "Person" entity type brings the additional value of being able to arrange heterogeneous persons (as in: references to different entity types and